johannareyeso/PS109S2023/PS 109 Section 7 Master.md

 #setup
 library(ggplot2)
-library(IRkernel)
 ```
-This first part is the continuation of Section 7.
-Start where you left off.

-# PS 109 Section 7, March 10, 2023
+# PS 109 Section 7, March 10, 2022

 We are now entering the more hands-on series of section.
 Throughout the next weeks, you will learn and practice basic skills for the quantitative analysis of data in political science.

 First, we are going to explore an important source of data for Latinx politics and explore its structure and meaning through the codebook.
 A codebook goes through the process that researchers undertake when assigning value to their data.
 It explains how researchers think about their data, how they code their variables, define them, and how they perform calculations.
-The codebook is the recipe and the dataframe is the dish.
+The codebook is the recipe and the dataframe us the dish.

 The American National Election Studies (ANES) produces data from its own surveys on voting, public opinion, and political participation.
 This data ranges from 1948 to 2020.

-For this class, we will be working with the ANES Latino data, which you can find on Bcourses, under Section Materials -> Data Sources.
+For this class, we will be working with the ANES Latino data, which you can find on Bcourses, under Section Materials -> Data Sources here.
 More experienced R users can download the data and perform tasks directly on their desktops, using RStudio.

 The anes_latino dataframe is the subsample of the general anes data that only includes Latinx/o/a respondents.